-- (4) An employer may not allow any employee to perform any duties or enter the employment premises if the employee is not wearing a cloth face mask, homemade item, or another appropriate item that covers the nose and mouth while performing his or her duties. - (5) Every business premises, including, but not limited to, a supermarket, shop, grocery store, retail store, wholesale produce market or pharmacy shall- - (a) determine their area of floor space in square metres; - (b) based on the information contemplated in paragraph (a), determine the number of customers and employees that may be inside the premises at any time with adequate space available; - (c) take steps to ensure that persons queuing inside or outside the premises are able to maintain a distance of one and a half metres from each other; - (d) provide hand sanitisers for use by the public and employees at the entrance to the premises; and - (e) assign, in writing, an employee or any other suitable person, as the compliance employee, who must ensure- - (i) compliance with the measures provided for in paragraphs (a) to (d); and - (ii) that all directions in respect of hygienic conditions and limitation of exposure to persons with COVID-19 are adhered to. - (6) Any business whose premises exceeds the maximum number of customers and employees determined in subregulation (5) commits an offence and is, on conviction, liable to a fine or to imprisonment for a period not exceeding six months or to both such fine and imprisonment. - (7) All employers must, adopt measures to promote physical distancing of employees, including- - (a) enabling employees to work from home or minimising the need for employees to be physically present at the workplace; - (b) the provision for adequate space; - (c) restrictions on face to face meetings; - (d) special measures for employees with known or disclosed health issues or comorbidities, or with any condition which may place such employees at a higher risk of complications or death if they are infected with COVID-19; and - (e) special measures for employees above the age of 60 who are at a higher risk of complications or death if they are infected with COVID-19. - (8) The requirements as set out in subregulation (5) applies with the necessary changes, to any other building that is not provided for by subregulation (5). - (9) All courier and delivery services shall provide for minimal personal contact during delivery.
+- (c) take steps to ensure that persons queuing inside or outside the premises are able to maintain a distance of one and a half metres from each other; - (d) provide hand sanitisers for use by the public and employees at the entrance to the premises; and - (e) assign, in writing, an employee or any other suitable person, as the compliance employee, who must ensure- - (i) compliance with the measures provided for in paragraphs (a) to (d); and - (ii) that all directions in respect of hygienic conditions and limitation of exposure to persons with COVID-19 are adhered to. - (7) Any business whose premises exceeds the maximum number of customers and employees determined in subregulation (6) commits an offence and is, on conviction, liable to a fine or to imprisonment for a period not exceeding six months or to both such fine and imprisonment. - (8) All employers must, adopt measures to promote physical distancing of employees, including- - (a) enabling employees to work from home or minimising the need for employees to be physically present at the workplace; - (b) the provision for adequate space; - (c) restrictions on face to face meetings; - (d) special measures for employees with known or disclosed health issues or comorbidities, or with any condition which may place such employees at a higher risk of complications or death if they are infected with COVID-19; and - (e) special measures for employees above the age of 60 who are at a higher risk of complications or death if they are infected with COVID-19. - (9) The requirements as set out in subregulation (6) applies with the necessary changes, to any other building that is not provided for by subregulation (6). - (10) All courier and delivery services shall provide for minimal personal contact during delivery. - (11) All banks as defined in the Banks Act, 1990 (Act No. 94 of 1990) and financial institutions as defined in the Financial Sector Regulation Act, 2017 (Act No. 9 of 2017), must- - (a) ensure that all automated teller machines of that bank or financial institution, if any in the case of a financial institution, that is not a bank, have hand sanitisers for use by the public at each automated teller machine; and - (b) take steps to ensure that persons queuing at the automated teller machine maintain a distance of one and a half metres from each other.